belong2yourself/vulnerabilities/Subrion CMS/Insecure Deserialization/Actions - Authenticated PHP Object Injection/readme.md

 A vulnerability has been found in the Subrion CMS up to v4.2.1.
 It has been rated as problematic.
 Affected by this issue is the file `/actions.php`.
 The manipulation of the of the **biography** value within a user profile leads to a PHP Object Injection vulnerability.
 Using CWE to declare the problem leads to CWE-502.
 Impacted is Integrity and Availability.
 An attacker might be able inject arbitrary PHP objects within the application context, and use them to achive arbitrary file deletion.

-The weakness was originally presented by MS509 on 03/05/2020.
+The weakness was originally presented by **flystart** of Mission Studio Team [MS509](https://www.ms509.com/) on 03/05/2020.
 A public exploit was released on 04/14/2020 by Alessandro Magnosi (deadc0de) (GitHub Repository).
 The advisory (english) is shared for download at github.com.
 This vulnerability is not handled as a CVE currently.
 The attack may be launched remotely.
 A single form of authentication is required for exploitation.
 Technical details are known and an exploit is publicly available.

 ## Proof-of-Concept